crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

     - `Exception` represents a logged exception (which includes its stack trace)
     - Though not used, there is another very important placeholder, `Properties`, which contains, obviously, all properties associated with the event
   - The `Seq` sink uses `serverUrl` to point to the running Seq instance which will ingest events; my pet project runs Seq via [Docker Compose](https://github.com/satrapu/aspnet-core-logging/blob/v20210824/docker-compose.yml#L73-L87), thus explaining why the host is the local one
+- The `Console` sink is used to quickly spot any errors which might occur while performing local dev testing
 - Several sinks might need extra setup outside the application configuration files - e.g. the __instrumentation key__ used by Azure Application Insights is set inside [Startup class](https://github.com/satrapu/aspnet-core-logging/blob/2cec7a7990a9ef2fdf61011baedfeff9d8da21e8/Sources/Todo.WebApi/Startup.cs#L142-L151):

   ```cs